Marine Diesel Services

-An oil change is simply that- Change the engine oil and filter.
+An oil change is simply changing the engine oil and filter.
 This may or may not include the generator.
-An oil change does not include items like fuel filters, heat exchanger zincs or checking belts and hoses.
+An oil change does not include items like fuel filters, heat exchanger zincs, or checking belts and hoses.

 An annual service includes all of these things.

-Did you know that after only 100 hours of running your engines (mains and generator) your fuel filters can plug up from asphaltine or debris in your fuel tank?
+Did you know that after only 100 hours of running your engines (mains and generator), your fuel filters can plug up from asphaltene or debris in your fuel tank?

 Did you know that fuel sitting in a fuel filter breaks down and can plug a filter without actually running the engine?
-This is caused from the asphaltine dropping out of your fuel and the fuel going bad.
+This is caused by the asphaltene dropping out of your fuel and the fuel going bad.

 A lot of boat owners do not know what an impeller is.
 One boat owner told me last week the impeller has never been changed in the 10 years he has owned his boat and wanted an estimate for the service.